andrea-calligaris/ff8-sounds-catalog/stream-sounds-catalog.md

 `010-ante`:
 * Inside a stopped train.
 * The communications tower running.
 It starts after the FMV where the tower activates, before the Elvoret fight.
 It doesn't stop when the player exits the tower, it only lowers the volume a lot.
-It actually stops once you reach the next screen (after the X-ATM092 fight, where the path makes a turn and you can see the moon in the background).
+It actually stops once you reach the next field (after the X-ATM092 fight, where the path makes a turn and you can see the moon in the background).
 * Shumi Village: elevator's background ambience, both when still and when moving.

 `011-wind`: